- 49% were reunited with their birth parents

 - 10% went to live with a guardian

 Foster to adopt is a path that many foster parents choose and hundreds of kids in Wisconsin foster care are adopted by their foster parents every year.
 It can be a beautiful experience and we see families grow through adoption regularly at CCR.
-Although there are no promises of adopting a child from foster care, it is possible.
+Although there are no promises of adopting a child through CCR it does happen.
 With the proper mindset and an openness to accepting the challenges that come along with it, your family may be a candidate for the opportunity to adopt a child from foster care.
 However, it cannot be the goal of fostering.

-Yes, you can foster with the intent of adoption, however, most foster agencies will advise against it.
+Yes, you can become a foster parent with the intent of adoption, however, most foster agencies will advise against it.
 Not because agencies don't want foster parents to adopt but because it is a promise that simply cannot be made.
 The percentages are small, thus hearts are broken.
-If your end goal is to adopt a child then pursuing adoption through traditional sources such as an adoption agency may be a choice to consider.
-With that said, we know that option is simply cost-prohibitive for many families.
-Adopting through foster care is financially viable for nearly all families.
+If your end goal is to adopt a child then pursuing adoption through traditional sources such as an adoption agency may be the best to consider.
+We do not encourage families to pursue foster parenting as a means of adopting.
+Foster care is temporary, and the goal is generally reunification with the biological family.

 We did not become foster parents to adopt.
 In fact, it took us a few years to decide if fostering was right for us and adoption never came up.
 The placement we have now is likely going to TPR.
 He has been with us for just 8 months and has grown and healed from his experiences so much.
 We are excited beyond words.
 What a blessing this will be if all goes smoothly.
 Hands folded, fingers crossed.

 An excellent resource for adoption is adoptuskids.org